 Individualized Career Services:

-An individual must be 18 years of age or older, a U.S. citizen or eligible non-citizen and registered with Selective Service (if applicable) to receive services under the adult program, with priority given to: recipients of public assistance, other low income individuals and individuals who are basic skills deficient.
+An individual must be 18 years of age or older, a U.S. citizen or eligible non-citizen and registered with Selective Service (if applicable) to receive services under the adult program, with priority given to: veterans, recipients of public assistance, other low income individuals, and individuals who are basic skills deficient.
 Career services (basic and individualized) under the adult program are available to adults who are employed or unemployed, and are unable to obtain employment or retain employment that leads to self-sufficiency.
 Training services may be made available to employed or unemployed adults who have met the eligibility criteria under training services, and have been determined to be unable to obtain or retain employment through career services.

 The federal funds are allocated by formula to the local MWAs.
 The MWAs must submit annual plans to the Workforce Development Agency for approval.
 Funds are allocated on an annual basis each July.
 Additional information is available in the WIOA Adult Program overview.